 Remembrance Day ceremonies usually include a gathering at a park or cenotaph, a memorial service, and the laying of wreaths by veterans and dignitaries.

-At most Remembrance Day events there is also a parade, a marching band, bagpipes played by men in kilts, and RCMP mounted police officers, cadets and veterans all in their uniforms.
+At most Remembrance Day events there is also a parade, a marching band, bagpipes played by men in kilts, and RCMP police officers, cadets and veterans all in their uniforms.
 There is also the singing of the national anthem – O Canada – the playing of a bugle, and sometimes a prayer.
 As November is one of Vancouver’s rainiest months, there are usually also lots of umbrellas.

 To support veterans, people buy and wear poppies, which are plastic red flowers, and for which donation proceeds go to supporting veterans.